S

 What They Eat

 Juveniles eat chiefly insects, small crustaceans, tadpoles, and small fish.
 With age they become omnivores that favor plants such as duckweed and submerged vegetation.
-Field studies report wide site to site ranges in plant versus animal intake, but the overall trend is juvenile leaning carnivory to adult leaning herbivory.

 Why it Changes

-Early growth is faster on animal diets that are protein and energy dense, which supports rapid size gains that reduce predation risk.
 Plant foods require microbial fermentation to extract energy, which takes longer and can limit intake rate in small turtles.
 As body size and gut volume increase, fermentation becomes more effective and adults can meet their needs with vegetation while still taking opportunistic animal prey.

 Please checkout and support the Turtle Survival Alliance to support this species.

-Alligator: Master of Stealth
+Alligator: Masters of Stealth

 Oct 08 2023

-Alligator: Master of Stealth
+Alligator: Masters of Stealth

+Their eye placement plays a critical role.
 With eyes set high on their heads, they can float nearly motionless at the water’s surface while watching everything around them and staying almost invisible.

 Their vertical pupils give them excellent night vision, making them especially effective ambush predators during dawn, dusk, or even under moonlight.
+In low light conditions the pupils open wide, capturing more light and giving the alligator a sharp visual advantage over unsuspecting prey.

 Green Tree Python